AvGas Has Been Around A Long Time, So Let’s Pay Our Respects!

-Before we get into a discussion on using AvGas (aviation gas) in your dirt Bike, let’s take a minute to learn about its origins as the first high octane performance fuel!
+What is AvGas?
+Before we get into a discussion about using AvGas (aviation fuel) in your Dirt Bike, let’s take a minute to learn about its origins as the first high octane performance fuel!

 AvGas is the fuel that won World War 2 and pushed the limits of human flight.
 Without it, the P-51 Mustang would not have controlled the skies, nor commercial aviation be developed.

-Which means if you lived in Omaha, you would be stuck in Omaha, AND speaking German!
+This means if you lived in Omaha, you would be stuck in Omaha AND speaking German!

 I get excited about high octane and America… and history… anyway…